Polarizer: Malus's law and other properties

 In practice, some light is lost in the polarizer and the actual transmission will be somewhat lower than this, around 38% for Polaroid-type polarizers but considerably higher (>49.9%) for some birefringent prism types.

 If two polarizers are placed one after another (the second polarizer is generally called an analyzer), the mutual angle between their polarizing axes gives the value of θ in Malus's law.
 If the two axes are orthogonal, the polarizers are crossed and in theory no light is transmitted, though again practically speaking no polarizer is perfect and the transmission is not exactly zero (for example, crossed Polaroid sheets appear slightly blue in colour because their extinction ratio is better in the red).
 If a transparent object is placed between the crossed polarizers, any polarization effects present in the sample (such as birefringence) will be shown as an increase in transmission.
 This effect is used in polarimetry to measure the optical activity of a sample.

 Real polarizers are also not perfect blockers of the polarization orthogonal to their polarization axis; the ratio of the transmission of the unwanted component to the wanted component is called the extinction ratio, and varies from around 1:500 for Polaroid to about 1:106 for Glan–Taylor prism polarizers.

 In X-ray the Malus's law (relativistic form):

-where $f_0$ – frequency of the polarized radiation falling on the polarizer, $f$ – frequency of the radiation passes through polarizer, $\lambda$ – Compton wavelength of electron, $c$ – speed of light in vacuum.
+where $f_0$ – frequency of the polarized radiation falling on the polarizer, $f$ – frequency of the radiation passing through polarizer, $\lambda$ – Compton wavelength of electron, $c$ – speed of light in vacuum.